frankpablo/smith-site/docs/teaching/csc110/csc110GitHub-class.md

 You can edit your files on Sublime, Thonny, or directly on the terminal.

 Note that when you compile, the `__pycache__/` directory is created and that technically constitutes a modification.
+If you added it to the `.gitignore` file, it should not be added to the changes.

 ### Staging, AKA: Adding (specific)